"Teatime to Tailgates" named 2014 Kansas Notable Book

 To celebrate K-State's sesquicentennial, the College of Human Ecology has published Teatime to Tailgates: 150 Years at the K-State Table, a book about the university's rich food heritage featuring stories and recipes from 1863 to 2013.

+The State Library of Kansas has honored the book along with 14 other "quality titles with wide public appeal, either written by Kansans or about a Kansas-related topic."
 Although it is a college project, the book encompasses the entire university from Call Hall's ice cream parlor to Van Zile's dining room, from Practical Cookery's recipe for Lemon Icebox Cookies to the union's Crown rolls.

 "The most important part will be the people – faculty, staff and students who have collected food memories and built our food legacy," said Jane P. Marshall, who researched and wrote the book.
 Marshall, a food journalist and culinary historian, teaches food writing in the Department of Hospitality Management and Dietetics and is communications coordinator for the College of Human Ecology.